-The City of Cartersville has been accepted into the Community Rating System (CRS) from the NFIP.
-Acceptance in the CRS program insures that when City residents purchase new flood insurance, or when existing policies are renewed, they receive a 5% discount on the cost of the premium.
-This premium reduction became effective May 1, 2005.
+The City of Cartersville currently maintains a rating of "7", which results in a 15% discount on the cost of premiums located in the SFHA.
 No action on behalf of the insured homeowner is required since the Federal Emergency Management Agency (FEMA), which administers the program, will notify local insurance companies of the automatic reduction.
-The City is looking into other opportunities to further reduce insurance premiums for local residents.

 Online resources are available regarding flood insurance: